mai7266/bootcamp-project/README.md

 7. What is the importance of education in a job?
 8. What is the main responsibility of the role in the job?
 9. What makes you qualified for a job?

-## Sub headings

-More info:
-- item1
-- item2

-We will do the following:
-1. number 1
-2. number 2